peterkappus/panoflex/README.md

 - Make names click-able to search for all roles using that person
 - Search for role by type
 - Add non-people costs (EPIC)
-- Make short_names for each GDS function unique (in DB and model)
-- Filter to show vacant roles per Function (by month)
+- Filter to show vacant roles per team (by month)
-- Split allocation into separate table away from roles Stop using "hard-coded" months :(